SK-EID/MID/README.md

 ## <span class="numhead-number">6.2\.</span> Implementing OCSP

 When using the Digidoc4j then OCSP check is implemented under the hood.
 For testing purposes, it is possible to use Test OCSP by building the signature Container with Test Configuration.
+To use test ocsp you need to upload your signing certificate [here](https://demo.sk.ee/upload_cert/).

 ```java
 Configuration configuration = new Configuration(Configuration.Mode.TEST);